Files Operations¶

 and line

-Preventing shell expansion works by wrapping the content in ‘`’ before passing to awk.
-WARNING: This will break if the content contains raw single quotes.
+enting shell expansion works by wrapping the content in ‘`’ before passing to awk.
+ING: This will break if the content contains raw single quotes.

 )